-Primary pulmonary hypertension (PPH) is a rare disease characterized by elevated pulmonary artery pressure with no apparent cause.
-PPH is also termed precapillary pulmonary hypertension or, as is currently preferred, idiopathic pulmonary arterial hypertension (IPAH).
+Idiopathic pulmonary arterial hypertension (IPAH) is a rare disease characterized by elevated pulmonary artery pressure with no apparent cause.
+IPAH is also termed precapillary pulmonary hypertension and was previously termed primary pulmonary hypertension.
 Untreated IPAH leads to right-sided heart failure and death.

 In approximately a third of patients with pulmonary arterial hypertension (PAH), echocardiography demonstrates right-to-left shunting across a patent foramen ovale (see the image below).